amanovishnu/flask_apps/README.md

 - fetch data = `session['key]`
 - remove key from session = `session.pop(<key>, None)`

-## ways to access content in html
+## Ways to access content in html

 - `{{ value }}` -> used for accessing a value for dynamic generation of html
 - `{% text %} {% end text %}` -> used for implementing programing logic inside html using jinja
 - `{% if <condition> %} {% else %} {% endif %}` & `{% for <condition> %} {% endfor %}`

-## template inheritance & include
+## Template inheritance & include

 - `{% block <blockname> %} {% endblock %}` -> to create a block in base template
 - `{% extends 'base.html' %}` -> include base template in other files